drewreed2005/realdrew/_pages/about.md

 After starting from scratch, it seems like the website is good to go.

-He is now playing with Python because it makes him feel like God.
+He is now playing with mixing knowledge of various code languages and complaining because he is teaching himself.

-(Formerly known as "mister-dew", commonly misconceived as "misty-dew" by Mr. Mortensen.)
+(Formerly known as "mister-dew", commonly misconceived as "misty-dew," apparently.)